-These playground tyrants may yet serve a purpose for those educated to understand.
 These tyrants of brutality and violence and those who create anxiety, worry, and trepidation can be useful.
-They provide a cerebral challenge and field experience in finding one's own internal values, beliefs, and detachment that disempowers the tyrannosaurs' aggression.
-Success comes from detaching from the tyrant's reality and the tyrant's belief of their dominance and control.
+They provide a cerebral challenge and field experience in finding one's own internal values, beliefs, and detachment that disempowers the tyrannosaurs' aggression.Success comes from detaching from the tyrant's reality and the tyrant's belief of their dominance and control.
 Success comes from disconnecting from their "Jurassic" world by creating and acting within one's own world with one's own thoughts, beliefs, and rules of engagement.
 (Actually, the age of dinosaurs is the Mesozoic Era.)